RedHatQE/carbon/docs/components/providers/beaker.rst

         - String
         - True

+    *   - bkr_variant
+        - The OS variant of the node.
+        - String
+        - True

     *   - bkr_family
         - The OS family of the node. (family or distro needs to be set)
         - String